stackbit-projects/sunridge-ventures-e34cd/src/pages/index.md

     image: images/wp2564226-orange-background.png
     content: >-
-      We aim to form long term partnerships with entreprenuers who are looking to learn how to grow a profitable business.
+      We aim to form long term partnerships with entreprenuers who are looking to grow and scale a profitable business.
     actions:
       - label: Get Started
         url: /docs